 As we explored readings around problem-solving and design thinking in our theory class, a characterization of wicked problems particularly struck me.
 Defined by Horst Rittel as indeterminate and messy, wicked problems are not unlike something we are all quite familiar with – life.
-There is nothing more indeterminate and messy than life itself.
+There is nothing quite as indeterminate and messy as life itself.

-In suggesting wicked problems embody the same qualities as life, I must explore how these problems live, breathe, grow and adapt, as we do.
+In suggesting wicked problems embody the same qualities as a living thing, I must explore how these problems live, breathe, grow and adapt, as we do.

 It receives sun, water, wind.

 And the living things that those elements invite.